BioinformaticsSTU/TGStools/README.md

 ```
 where the subcommand can be one of these:

-- **TransList**    :  isoforms comparison of queried gene with auxiliary annotation.
+- **TransDisp**    :  isoforms comparison of queried gene with auxiliary annotation.
 - **StaDist**    : distances distribution of transcript-start-site (TSS ) in each full-length transcript to the closest epigenetic marks and CAGE tags.
-- **Incp**    : an integration classification tool of CNCI and PLEK for identifying coding or non-coding transcripts (fasta file and gtf file).
+- **LncPred**    : an integration classification tool of CNCI and PLEK for identifying coding or non-coding transcripts (fasta file and gtf file).
 - **LncExt**       : extract lncRNA information of GTF format based on the tanscript ID of the candidate lncRNA.
 - **LncExtTiss**       : extract tissue-specific lncRNA information of GTF format.
 - **StaAS**        : calculate the proportion of each alternative splicing event in different samples and create graphs.